Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Computational aspects of purely inseparable extensions

-In general, if $R\rightarrow S$ is purely inseparable, we can expect similarities between the singularities of $R$ and $S$.
-Heuristically, we should expect a nilpotent version of the singularity type of $S$ to descend to $R$.
+Heuristically, if $R\rightarrow S$ is purely inseparable, we should expect a nilpotent version of the singularity type of $S$ to descend to $R$.
 In the context of ideal closures, closure properties which hold in $S$ should also hold in $R$ up to Frobenius closure.
 The following theorem demonstrates one example of this principle, with an application to affine semigroup rings.